Immunotherapy for Metastatic Breast Cancer

 Triple negative breast cancers are:

-Pembrolizumab in combination with chemotherapy is FDA-approved as a first treatment for metastatic triple negative breast cancers that are programmed cell death ligand 1-positive (PD-L1-positive).
-All metastatic triple negative breast cancers are tested to learn if they are PD-L1-positive and pembrolizumab would be helpful as a first treatment [4].
+Pembrolizumab in combination with chemotherapy is FDA-approved as a first treatment for metastatic triple negative breast cancers that are PD-L1-positive (programmed cell death ligand 1-positive).

-Compared to chemotherapy alone, chemotherapy in combination with pembrolizumab may give people with metastatic PD-L1-positive triple negative breast cancer more time before the cancer worsens and may improve survival [62-63].
+Compared to chemotherapy alone, chemotherapy in combination with pembrolizumab may give people with PD-L1-positive metastatic triple negative breast cancer more time before the cancer worsens and may improve survival [73-75].

 | For a summary of research studies on pembrolizumab and triple negative metastatic breast cancer treatment, visit the Breast Cancer Research Studies section. |